‘We are obliged to end the war’: A new Russian unit fights for Ukraine

 “We want to democratise Russia.
 And it won’t be possible in the current state.
 Russia must fall apart into smaller pieces.
 I don’t care if it’s going to be small like Belgium. … Places like Yakutia and Chechnya and other regions should be able to secede if they choose to,” Johnny said.

-According to Denis Sokolov, 54, the group’s coordinator, 50 fighters from the unit are currently in training or fighting in Ukraine.
+According to Denis Sokolov, 54, the group’s coordinator, 50 fighters from the unit are currently in training or battling in Ukraine.
 Another 40 are being checked over by Ukraine’s security services as they wait to cross the border.

 He said there are thousands of other Russians willing to join the fight against Moscow, boasting that the Civic Council receives up to 10 applications per day.